 “Every player who pulls on the black singlet feels immense pride and honour through the privilege of their position.
 We haven’t been able to do that on home soil in so long, but now we finally get to battle at home, defend our home turf, so we want to make our fans proud.
 The Tu Kaha message we sent out today was a small way of letting people know we are coming home and we are going out to stand strong, but we can only do it with New Zealanders by our side,” says Winitana.

 Fostering the Tall Blacks Culture

-Paora Winitana was appointed to the role of Cultural Ambassador earlier this year.
+Paora Winitana was appointed to the role of Cultural Ambassador in 2017.
 It’s a new position in the Tall Blacks camp, but one that is so important to the team because it is the culture that knits the team together.
 The players are not paid, so their reward comes from the privilege of representing the country and being part of the Tall Blacks family.
 Winitana says it is this privilege that keeps players impassioned to the cause and it’s his role is to foster this culture.
 Part of the job is to educate incoming debutants about the meaning of ‘Tu Kaha’.
 It a job well-suited to Winitana, especially when he is one of two people who scribed the team’s haka in 2006.

 “When I was first named in the Tall Blacks, we did the haka ‘Ka Mate’, like most New Zealand teams that do the haka.
 The majority of people believe it’s the All Blacks’ haka, but it actually belongs to the whanau of Ngāti Toa.